vbocan/voltcraft-energy-analyzer/README.md

 - Voltage average with low and high detection.
 - Daily power statistics for the entire monitored time span.
 - Blackout detection
+- Automatic removal of duplicate files (useful for accidental multiple data dumps on the SD card)

 **Usage**
 You need Rust to build this tool.
 [Get it here.](https://rustup.rs/)